The Elder Scrolls II: Daggerfall

 Welcome

-Welcome to playing retro DOS games in your browser!
+Welcome to retro DOS games in your browser!
 To save disk changes made by the game, you must manually use the following save functions:

-Save to cloud (Gold member only).
+Save to cloud (Gold Members only).

 Save to local browser storage.